Yankton Savings Bank (Yankton, SD)

 Cause Details

-Bank closed after sustained run triggered by treasurer's defalcation and resulting loss of depositor confidence.
+Bank closed after run caused by treasurer's defalcation; assets/liabilities reported and closure announced

 Newspaper Excerpt